-Free early education for all three and four year olds
+Free early education for all 3 and 4 year olds

 - When can my child start?